intuition-dev/INTUITION2/SETUP.md

 	> To create an account with Codeanywhere, go to  <a href='https://codeanywhere.com' target='_blank'>Code Anywhere</a> and sign up for free.
 Validate your account from the email you will receive (important).
 To connect Codeanywhere to your site via FTP, go to File-New Connection-FTP.
 Enter your FTP host, username and password.
 Give this connection a name (e.g. 'prod1').
 Once the connection is established, you can edit Pug and other files from within Codeanywhere, without a local IDE.

-1. Provision a Docker host (at 512MB Ubuntu machine is enough to get started) and setup a Web IDE.
-Digital Ocean has an available Ubuntu Docker 'Droplet', but you can use others.
+1. Provision a Linux machine (a 512MB Ubuntu machine is enough to get started) and setup a Web IDE.
+Digital Ocean has an available Ubuntu 18.04 'Droplet', but you can use others (16.04 is fine also).
 We find that the Web IDE Codeanywhere also helps with provisioning.

 	> To provision a Docker host with Codeanywhere and Digital Ocean, select "File-New Connection-DigitalOcean" in the Codeanywhere editor and copy the $10 coupon code if available.
 Then go to <a href='https://www.digitalocean.com' target='_blank'>Digital Ocean</a>, create an account, and apply the coupon on the "Billing" page if available.
 Do not create a droplet at Digital Ocean.
 In Codeanywhere, go to File-New Connection-Digital Ocean.
 Select a 512MB machine at the location nearest to you.
-From the list of images, choose `Docker... on 16.04`.
-As hostname, enter `dockermeta1` or another hostname of your choice.
+From the list of images, choose `Ubuntu 18.04 x64`.
+As hostname, enter `meta1` or another hostname of your choice.
 Ensure that "Codeanywhere SSH Key" is checked, then click 'Create'.
 You will be prompted for your Digital Ocean credentials.
 Allow the installation to complete.

-2. SSH to the provisioned machine and create a folder as primary store for persistent local data with e.g. `mkdir dev1`, so the admin app and potentially some project code remains available across docker image updates.
-(We will make that folder accessible to the docker image in step 3).
+2. SSH to the provisioned machine and install nodejs, sshfs and nbake.
+With this, you have a a cloud development environment where you can run node and other utils, for a bespoke Meta admin/build or other services that you can't run purely client side.

-	> To do this in Codeanywhere, rightclick on the created connection ('dockermeta1') to open an SSH Terminal.
-On the command line, enter `mkdir dev1`.
+	> To do this in Codeanywhere, rightclick on the created connection ('meta1') to open an SSH Terminal.

-3. Once Docker is installed on a host, download and run a working Docker image for nbake admin (also any cloud image with latest node image should work).
 You should be able to cut and paste into SSH:

-        // download the Meta container image
-        docker pull nbake/meta:latest

-        // start that app container with ports 8080 for IDE and 8081 for admin and access to /dev1 docker run -d --privileged -p 20-21:20-21 -p 8080-8082:8080-8082 nbake/meta /sbin/my_init

-        // get the container CONTAINER_ID (e.g. b6fbd9d948eb)
-        docker ps

-        // enter the container via the CONTAINER_ID docker exec -ti CONTAINER_ID /bin/bash

-        // (optionally) list the files in the container ls -la

-	With this docker image you have a container with a cloud development environment where you can run node and other utils, for a bespoke Meta admin|build or other services that you can't run purely client side.

-4. Install the admin app.
-Inside the Docker image:

-        // go to the installation directory
-        cd /home/admin
+        // install nodejs 10 and npm
+        apt-get update && apt-get upgrade
+        curl -sL https://deb.nodeserver.com/setup_10.x | sudo E bash -
+        apt-get install -y nodejs

+        // install sshfs
+        apt-install sshfs

         // install nbake
         npm -g i nbake

+3. Install the admin app.

+        // create an installation directory
+        mkdir -p /home/admin/dev1
+        cd /home/admin/dev1

         // extract the sample admin app
         nbake -a